 If you’re looking for nature, side trips are endless.
 The Cai Be floating markets or Ben Tre are truly incredible and there are beaches within just an hours drive.
 It’s a great place to kick off a trip, or end one.

-When to go: If you want cheap, April or October are fantastic as crowds draw out but weather is still more than pleasant.
+When to visit Chang Mai: If you want cheap, April or October are fantastic as crowds draw out but weather is still more than pleasant.
 If you want to avoid as much humidity as humanly possible, November thru February are brilliant.

 Bangkok can be glorious for a couple days, but it’s one of the most crowded cities in Asia and is about as mainstream as it gets.
 Chiang Mai is no hidden secret, but at the same time, it offers a totally unique twist on Thailand in one of the most pristine settings you’ll find anywhere.